sourcebots/sbot/docs/source/api/vision/position.rst

    markers = r.camera.see()

    for m in markers:
-       print(m.spherical.r)  # Distance from the origin in millimetres print(m.spherical.theta)  # The angle from the azimuth to the point, in radians. print(m.spherical.phi)  # The polar angle from the plane of the camera to the point, in radians.
+       print(m.spherical.distance)  # Distance from the origin in millimetres print(m.spherical.rot_x)  # The angle from the azimuth to the point, in radians. print(m.spherical.rot_y)  # The polar angle from the plane of the camera to the point, in radians.

 ..
 Hint:: You can use the ``math.degrees`` function to convert from radians to degrees.